tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **May 28th**
+Afternoon: Slow day, getting settled into the new city etc. Still playing with the UTF8 bug, I think it's actually happening in the Shadow Terminal when we add all the Wezterm changes to the Termwiz surface.
+Still haven't found clinching proof, may need to write a isolated reproducer to really see what's going on.
+It may even be a bug in Termwiz itself.
+Evening: Got it fixed!
+It was that both Wezterm and Termwiz were adding the blank cell after the wide character, so just had to ignore Wezterms' and it worked!
+We're on 72% progress now!
+So close to a realse, like it could be days now, this weekend??

+📅 **May 27th**
+No stream.
+Moved to Mendoza.

 📅 **May 26th**
 Afternoon: Let's see if we can do lots of little fixes today.
 Evening: Got loooooads done today.
 Even fixed the weird double width cursor issue.
 But there's still the issue of Nerd Fonts being clipped.
 I think that's because Termwiz isn't detecting the double width of them.
 Maybe it's okay to just make an issue and release like that?